MakeSchool-Tutorials/Node-Rotten-Potatoes/P11-Adding-Route-For-Comments/content.md

 The middle section is similar to the Review model with the difference that the Comment model only saves a `title` and `content`.

 The last line exports the `Comment` object by attaching it to `module.exports`.
 By doing this you can import `Comment` into any of your other files.
-Import `Comment` into `app.js`.
+Require `Comment` into `app.js`.

 Add the following near the top of `app.js`.